Mountain Lion - In the Field

 Daily Harvest Limits Report

 During active lion hunting seasons, hunters are required to check harvest limits prior to hunting using the Lion Harvest Limit Report available online.
 Units with an open April 1-30 season are listed with open April season dates in the report and all other units without April seasons will open the day following the close of the big game 4th rifle season in late November .
 You must check daily to make sure the unit you want to hunt is open.
 Units close when harvest limits are reached.
-It is illegal to hunt (purse or harvest) mountain lion in a unit after it has closed.
+It is illegal to hunt (pursue or harvest) mountain lion in a unit after it has closed.
 After 5 pm the day before the hunt, check the report on the website for open units.
 If a unit is closed, you must pick a different unit to hunt.

 Mark Your Harvest Site with Your GPS